fatimakoli/gis_tutorials/11_Downloading_And_Displaying_Census_Data_From_American_FactFinder.md

 ![t11-16_new.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_11/t11-16_new.png)

-Once the modifications to the table are made, save the file in an Excel Workbook `.xlsx` format (Do not use Excel 97-2003).
+Once the modifications to the table are made, save the file in an Excel Workbook `.xls` format (Excel 97-2003 Workbook).
 Close the Excel file after saving.

 ## Joining Excel Table to TIGER Shapefile in ArcMap